John Calvin and Grace

 Irrevocable Grace

-Calvin maintained that the elect could be certain that God would never allow them to fall away from the faith.
+Calvin maintained that the elect could be sure that God would never allow them to fall away from the faith.
 They would thus persevere unto the end.

 A sizable segment of Protestantism has adopted the doctrine to some degree or another.
-Charles Stanley, a prominent Baptist clergyman, has attempted to argue this case in a recent book (see Jackson 1993).
+A prominent Baptist clergyman, Charles Stanley, attempted to argue this case in his book, Eterrnal Security (see Jackson 1993).

 It is possible to deny the Master who bought you and so be destroyed (2 Pet.
 2:1).
 Thus, we must keep ourselves in God’s love (Jude 21) and give diligence to make our calling and election sure (2 Pet.
 1:10), lest our reception of divine grace be in vain (2 Cor.
 6:1).